Milan's 10 best transfers of all time

 The Rossoneri were in desperate need of a new number nine, and the big Swede returned on an initial six-month loan deal with the option of another season.

-Ibrahimovic will turn 40 in the middle of the 2021/22 campaign, but it has proved to be a quite brilliant piece of business despite his age.
+Ibrahimovic is now 40, but the move has proved to be a quite brilliant piece of business despite his age.